Galser/kitchen-vagrant/README.md

 # Purpose

-This repository contains Kitchen tests for [Vagrant BirtualBox with Nginx](https://github.com/Galser/packer-nginx64) that checks the fact that Nginx package installed inside the box.
+This repository contains Kitchen tests for [Vagrant BirtualBox with Nginx](https://github.com/Galser/packer-nginx64) that checks the fact that Nginx package installed inside the box using KitchenCI.
+To learn more about the mentioned tools -  please check section [Technologies near the end of the README](technologies)

 For the detailed explanation on how to build basic box with Nginx please refer to [this README in the prototype repo](https://github.com/Galser/packer-nginx64/blob/master/README.md).